Turkey Puppet Thanksgiving Craft for Kids

 Choose as many or as few feathers as your child wants.
 You will need to glue on this just because feathers are hard.

-*Note* A easy way to not burn while attaching feathers is to use a spare craft stick holding each feather for a few seconds.
-If you want to cover the feather stems you can add on another painted wooden circle shapes like you used for the face.
+*Note* A easy way to not burn while attaching feathers is to use a spare craft stick to hold each feather for a few seconds.
+If you want to cover the feather stems you can add on another painted wooden circle shapes as you used for the face.